medharajmohan/EAS503/README.md

 Some of the insights based on the analysis made are:

 ![image](https://user-images.githubusercontent.com/89947247/200997994-d9dc2335-ec6a-44f6-9137-674a615d6cfe.png)
-Fig: 4.1 Geographical mapping of hotspots of wildfires

 • This geographical mapping of the hotspots of wildfires (Fig: 4.1) shows region in and around Alaska as a major hotspot since more than three wildfires occur on the same convergence of longitude and latitude.